bstaple1/MTGA_Draft_17Lands/README.md

 - Step 8: Open the config.json file in a text editor and change the "hotkey_enabled" field from "true" to "false".

-- Step 9: Decrease the table width by setting the table_width field to 220 in the config.json file.
+- Step 9: Decrease the table width by setting the "table_width" field to 220 in the config.json file.

 - Step 10: Install the python widget library by opening the Mac terminal and entering "python3.10 -m pip install --upgrade ttkwidgets".

-- Step 11: Start the application by opening the Mac terminal and entering "python3.10 main.py --os=MAC" without quotes.
+- Step 11: Start the application by opening the Mac terminal and entering "python3.10 main.py --os=MAC".

 - Step 12: Set Arena to window mode.

+- Step 13: Download the sets that you plan on using (Data->View Sets).

-- Step 13: Start the draft in Arena.
+- Step 14: Start the draft in Arena.

 ## UI Features